mattmakai/underwear/README.rst

         :target: https://crate.io/packages/underwear?version=latest

-Underwear is a simple, two-command installation library for deploying any Python-powered web application to one or more Linux servers.
+Underwear is a library for easily deploying any Python-powered web application to one or more Linux servers.

 Underwear is free software under the MIT license.
 Additional documentation can be found on the `Underwear Read the Docs <http://underwear.rtfd.org>`_